jarvis-exes/chat-app/README.md

 ### Features
 1. Create a user with avatar and username.
-2. Search for a user to start chatting.
+2. Search for a user from add users window to start chatting.
 3. Send images to chats.
 4. Send Emojis to chats.
 5. Block a user.
 6. Filter chats.
+7. Delete chats.
 #

 ### Screenshots